stephanj/Scheduling-using-GPT4/README.md

 ## Math approach

-Convert the info into a matrix which makes the info more compact and easier to play with.
+Convert the schedule info into a compact matrix representation.
+Easier to play with and less tokens.

+So let's take the tracks and "sorted" talk id's:

 ```
     1. Development Practices: 4367, 5259, 1411, 4914